Handlebars (Jennie song): Music video

 A scene in the music video of Jennie and Dua Lipa lying in a heart-shaped spider web signifies their entanglement in love.

 An accompanying music video for "Handlebars" was directed by BRTHR and uploaded to Jennie's YouTube channel on March 10.
 The video depicts the two artists in a technicolor psychedelic-inspired fantasy world and opens with Jennie lying on a circular bed surrounded by TV screens.
 Wearing a glittery shirt over a metallic mini dress, she walks through a rainy neon alleyway and freezes the rain in place with a snap of her fingers.
-For most of the video, she lies on an electrified, heart-shaped spider’s web, symbolizing her entanglement in love and desire.
+For most of the video, she lies on an electrified, heart-shaped spider's web, symbolizing her entanglement in love and desire.
 A glowing Dua transports in from another dimension and joins Jennie in lounging side-by-side in the spider web, which is located in a futuristic landscape filled with piles of glitchy monitors and colorful flashing lights.
 Near the end, the women shoot streams of shiny water from their eyes, which crash into each other and form a floating, fiery disco ball heart.

 Live performances

 Jennie included "Handlebars" on the setlist of her concert tour, the Ruby Experience, which commenced in Los Angeles on March 6, 2025, at the same time as Rubys release.
 She performed it for Billboards Iconic Stage, which was uploaded to Billboard and Billboard Koreas official YouTube channels on March 12.
 Jennie also performed the song at the Coachella Valley Music and Arts Festival on April 13 and 20.
 Beginning on August 2, "Handlebars" was included on the setlist as part of Jennie's solo stage during Blackpink's Deadline World Tour.
+In 2026, she included the song in her headlining festival sets at ComplexCon Hong Kong on March 22, Governors Ball Music Festival on June 7, Roskilde Festival on July 3, Open'er Festival on July 4, Mad Cool on July 10, and Lollapalooza on August 1.